NetApp/fsxn-monitoring-auto-resizing/README.md

 ## Solution Architecture and Deployment Guide
 The documentation for the solution architecture used and the deployment guidelines are available at <link here>

+Note: The solution is provided as-is.
+Please test before deploying to production

 ## Author Information

 - [Dhruv Tyagi](mailto:dhruv.tyagi@netapp.com) - NetApp Solutions Engineering Team